nano-bio/labbooks/README.md

 ## Build & Deploy

-Nowadays, projects like this are build inside containers (think of them like virtual machines but lighter).
+This project is build for using containers (think of them like virtual machines but lighter).
 These containers can be tested on your local machine and then copied to the server.

 We are using a _service_ with 3 containers: